easydatapy/easytxt/README.rst

 **to_allow**

 ``to_allow`` is similar to ``from_allow`` but in reverse order.
 Here are sentences skipped after provided key is found.
-Regex pattern as key is also supported.
+Keys are not case sensitive and regex pattern is also supported.

     >>> test_text = 'First txt.
 Second txt.
 Third Txt.
 FOUR txt.'
     >>> pt = parse_text(test_text, to_allow=['four'])